-Having been saying that I'm happy to rest on my laurels, the temptation to win the cup for just one more year to make it ten years on the trot, is just too alluring.
-Watch this space
+Having said that, I'm happy to rest on my laurels - the temptation to win the cup for just one more year to make it ten years on the trot, is just too alluring.

 Watch this space!